PragyaMaroti/healthbot/Progress overview.md

 ## Sprint 8:
--  A team member, Reet left the team.
+-  A team member, Reet, left the team.
--  Started with the knowledge transfer session on rasa.
+-  Started with the knowledge transfer session on Rasa.
--  We faced issues with the forms part of some members, sorted it together.
+-  We faced issues with the forms part, and we sorted it together.
 -  We connected our bot with airtable to store the user's data on the database by setting up the environmental variables on our systems as guided in the tutorials .
 -  Some members were able to connect the database while some were facing errors which have been sorted.
 -  We were able to train our model and see the flowchart showing the working of our bot.